GenerationSoftware/pt-v5-claimer/README.md

 - Prizes come from the Prize Pool.
 - All depositors in Vaults that have contributed yield through a Liquidator recently are elgigible to win a prize.

+Anyone may capture fees by claiming prizes through the Claimer contract.
+The claimer contract will price fees according to a VRGDA algorithm.
+The fees for the two canary tiers are always set to the prize size; meaning that the claimers can capture the whole prize.

 ## Development

 ### Installation